elonwalt/journeymap-docs/about/licensing.rst

 * Create a modpack containing JourneyMap, as long as JourneyMap is downloaded from CurseForge as part of the modpack installation or launch process.

-  This includes modpacks hosted directly on CurseForge, or modpacks that make use of Technic Solder (as long as you're not creating a zip file that contains all of the mods).
+This includes modpacks hosted directly on CurseForge.

 * If you're using solder.io with Technic to allow each user to download the mod directly from CurseForge, you may also include JourneyMap.
+Just ensure that you're `following these directions`_.

 * Interact and make use of our open-source projects `on GitHub`_ under the terms of the individual licenses of those projects.